zb99zhou/QV-net/VarRange/README.md

-# VarRange: an aggregated range proof supporting different bases and ranges.
+# VarRange: an aggregated range proof supporting different bases and ranges

 This repository provides an implementation of VarRange, an aggregated range proof that supports different bases and ranges.